mica-web/mica-web.github.io/collections/_learn/01_HTML/basics.md

 # {{ page.topic }}

-**HTML** stands for **Hypertext Markup Language**, and all the pages you browse when using the web are HTML documents.
+<b>HTML</b> stands for <b>Hypertext Markup Language</b>, and all the pages you browse when using the web are HTML documents.

 Read MDN's [Getting started with HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started){% include estimate.html time=18 %} and do each of the activities embedded in that page.
-You are **not** required to follow any of the links in that content or read any additional pages.
+You are _not_ required to follow any of the links in that content or read any additional pages.

 When you get to the activity titled "Active learning: Adding some features to an HTML document," instead of working on your local computer, remix [this Glitch project](https://glitch.com/edit/#!/html-active-learning) instead.